camspiers/lens.vim/README.md

 ## Usage

-Out of the box `lens.vim` it set up to resize windows when they are entered, and as such the minimal usecase is covered.
+Out of the box `Lens.vim` it set up to resize windows when they are entered, and as such the minimal usecase is covered.
 However this can be disabled and resizing can be preformed manually using `lens#run()`.

 ## Options

-`lens.vim` is set up with some sensible defaults, but if needed the following can be configured:
+`Lens.vim` is set up with some sensible defaults, but if needed the following can be configured:

 ### Disabled